 - Audacity – This is THE program for freeware sound recording.
 Check it out.

 - LMMS This seems really promising.
-It used to only work on Linux (which is beyond me).
+It used to only work on Linux.
 But it’s now Windows-friendly.
 LMMS is mostly about midi, but you can import recorded audio files as samples.
 So vocalists might want to try Audacity first, or something like that.
 This program is fairly basic but has its own charm.
 I did a really quick, silly thing (posted here) while learning it.
 I never got much further than that!

 - Asio4All So you’re new to audio production and your tracks are out of sync, or there’s way too much delay between hitting your MIDI keyboard and hearing a sound (called “latency”).
 Enter Asio4All.
 The genuine Asio driver is made, I believe, by Steinberg and is copyright material.
 But many people seem to use Asio4All, which I guess is some kind of approximation of the real thing.
 Perhaps it’s like generic drugs vs. name brands.
 It comes bundled with the FL Studio demo and is at CNET, so it’s got to be okay.